qualcomm-linux/build-guide/topic/k2c-qli-build-ga/addn_host_setup_build_firmware.rst

 #.
 Set up Python 3.10.2:

-   .. note:: Skip the following instructions if you already have python 3.10.2 or later versions.
+   .. note:: Skip the following instructions if you already have Python 3.10.2 or later versions.

    ::